Sakshijain12/Spectral-Relaxation-by-K-means-Clustering/README.md

 # Spectral-Relaxation-by-K-means-Clustering

-It's a project in Introduction to Machine Learning Course.
+As a part of the Introduction to Machine Learning course.
+It applies the concept of unsupervised learning algorithm of K-means clustering by Spectral Relaxation.